rmsk2/minica/README.md

 ```

 The `existing_secret()` function does not distinguish between `SEC_TYPE_CA` and `SEC_TYPE_P12` passwords as `minica` never needs to call the
 secret retrieval function for existing PKCS#12 passwords when issuing a certificate.
+Have a look at `sample.py` for a script which generates
+a new CA, issues three TLS certificates uses this CA, revokes one of the certs and creates a CRL.